IT consultants are great communicators and have excellent organisational skills as well as a sound knowledge and understanding of IT systems

 - time management skills.

+Finding IT-related holiday work or an industrial placement or internship may lead directly to graduate employment.
+As a first- or second-year undergraduate, you can apply for internships in the industry.
 Work experience gained in a commercial environment helps demonstrate your commercial awareness, client management skills and ability to understand and communicate the business benefits of IT.

-- the public sector;
+- the public sector

 Look for job vacancies at: